Health Communication AI

 First, we have developed an AI agent that we are evaluating for use in many different health contexts.
 By leveraging the extensive knowledge base of digital opinion leadership and integrating it with generative AI technology, our AI agent delivers relevant and empathetic health information when and where it is needed.
 With its capacity for social listening, sentiment analysis, and accurate generative response, our agent is poised to address critical gaps in digital health communication.

-As well, we are helping build an entirely new scientific agenda that includes the development of:
+We are also helping build an entirely new scientific agenda that includes the development of:

 - New and updated theoretical frameworks